 Solubility measurement and data analysis

-We also develop methods for automatically assembling and curating databases, and some of these resources are available on our website
+We also develop methods for automatically assembling and curating databases. and some of these resources are available on our website

 Chemical informatics: getting the most out of experimental results

 Can we trust experimental measurements?
 We simulate experimental data in order to check and explain the results.
 Our simulations of molecules in solution have given us new information about the effects of salts and sugars on biomolecules.[4]
-Our analyses of NMR data enable us to distinguish between series of similar structures for which limited analytical data is available.[5,6]
+Our analyses of NMR data enable us to distinguish between series of similar structures for which limited analytical data are available.[5,6]

 2. BINOL-Phosphoric Acid-Catalyzed Strecker Reaction J. Am.
 Chem.
 Soc.
 2009, 131, 4070-4077.
 (DOI: 10.1021/ja808715j)